DANC 1101. Dance Workshop. 1 Hour.

 DANC 2334.
 Modern Dance Technique II.
 3 Hours.

-This is a modern dance technique class designed for incoming dance majors.
-It presumes no former modern dance training but requires well developed movement skills.
-Students who are not dance-majors must have permission of instructor or program coordinator to register.
-May be repeated for credit.
+This is a modern dance technique class designed for students with fundamental dance technique.
+Students who are not dance majors must have permission of instructor or department chair to register.
+May be repeated for credit, max 12 credits.

 DANC 2337.
 Beginning Aerial Dance.
 3 Hours.

 This course introduces students to aerial dance technique.
 The course activities include conditioning exercises targeting core strength building, learning basic aerial dance vocabulary, and practicing fundamental aerial climbing techniques.

 A chronological survey is made of the history of dance from the 1700's to the modern period.
 Special emphasis is placed on the philosophic relationship of dance to the various cultural epochs.

 In this course, students will experience dances from different world regions.
 Although comparisons between cultures will become evident, the primary objective is to identify and study cultural characteristics.